 Consistent with the Federal Response Plan and National Contingency Plan, OSHA "made available safety and health specialists to provide safety-specific assistance," including "safety consultation and training programs, air contaminant sampling and analysis and other services" during rescue and recovery work at the WTC site and later at the Staten Island Landfill.
-It was apparent that workers engaged in these operations would not be working in a conventional setting and that the WTC site was not a typical construction or demolition project.
-Employees at the WTC site needed immediate protection from safety and health hazards, the scope and severity of which were unpredictable.
+It was apparent that workers engaged in these operations would not be working in a conventional setting and that the WTC site needed immediate protection from safety and health hazards, the scope and severity of which were unpredictable.
+OSHA's primary responsibilities at the site were to perform personal air moni-

 OSHA's primary responsibilities at the site were to perform personal air monitoring, characterize exposures, distribute and fit respirators along with other personal protective equipment, and conduct safety monitoring.
 Throughout the course of the recovery and clean-up phase, OSHA dedicated more than 1,000 safety and health professionals to the response.
 Our employees remained on site for ten months, providing a 24-hour presence, seven days a week.
 OSHA staff spent more than 120,000 hours at the site while the OSHA's Technical Center in Salt Lake City also worked around the clock to expedite sampling analysis and results.
+Between September 2001 and June 2002, OSHA conducted more than 24,000